marcoschwartz/aREST/README.md

 ## Overview

-A simple REST API for Arduino and the CC3000 WiFi chip.
-It allows to make REST calls from a web browser or a webserver to control the pins of an Arduino board.
+A simple library that implements a REST API for Arduino.
+It is designed to be universal and currently supports REST calls via HTTP (using the CC3000 WiFi chip) and via the Serial port (using the USB serial connection, Bluetooth, and XBee).

 ## Supported hardware

-The project is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Teensy 3.0.
+The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Teensy 3.0.

-It is also compatible with most CC3000 breakout boards, and was tested with the Adafruit CC3000 breakout board and CC3000 WiFi shield.
+For the HTTP part, the library is compatible with most CC3000 breakout boards, and was tested with the Adafruit CC3000 breakout board and CC3000 WiFi shield.

+For the Serial part, it has been tested with the direct USB serial connection on an Arduino Uno board, with the Adafruit BlueFruit EZ-Link Bluetooth module, and with XBee Series 1 devices.

 ## Supported browsers